South Norwood Library: Architecture

 The library is a fine example of 1960s Brutalist architecture and shows the influences of Ludwig Mies van der Rohe in its structural clarity and simplicity.

 The frontage features bold black steel letters reading "LIBRARY" in Grotesk font typography on a concrete cuboid above a glass lower part of the building.

 The library building is arranged over five open-plan levels, split across the front and rear of the building.
 The front part of the building has the ground floor entrance level, which houses the reception, and the second floor which houses the children's library (formerly a general reading room).
 The rear of the building has the basement, first and third floors.
 The levels are offset so that the floors in the front and rear of the building appear like mezzanine levels to each other.
 There is a lift serving all five floors.

 South Norwood Library has been part of Open House London in 2021, which was organised by the Brutalist Library Campaign, and was featured in the must-see buildings of Open House London alongside 10 Downing Street and City Hall, London (Southwark).

 Edwin Heathcote, the Financial Times's architecture critic picked South Norwood Library as one of six places to see during the Open House London Festival 2021.
 The Architects' Journal also included South Norwood Library as one of their highlights of Open House London 2021.
+In 2023 the library was shortlisted for an Architecture Today Award in the Cultural and Religious Buildings Category.

-The building style has had praise from architecture experts, such as Bridget Cherry who enjoyed its opening saying it had "quite an impact in the street", art writer Javier Pes called it "the rough diamond of Norwood" whilst Brutalist historian Dr Barnabas Calder described the building as neighbourly and respectful.
+The building style has had praise from architecture experts, such as Bridget Cherry, who enjoyed its opening saying it had "quite an impact in the street", art writer Javier Pes called it "the rough diamond of Norwood" whilst Brutalist historian Dr Barnabas Calder described the building as neighbourly and respectful.